English Teaching Staff

 Key Stage 4

-During KS4 students will begin to study the literature texts for GCSE and will continue to revisit them during these three years.
+During KS4 students will begin to study the literature texts for GCSE and will continue to revisit them during these two years.

 The following texts are studied for GCSE English Literature: